data-engineer-yogesh/car-data-lakehouse/README.md

 # car-data-lakehouse
-In this project, you will build a complete Data Lakehouse from scratch using Databricks and the Medallion Architecture
+In this project, I will build a complete Data Lakehouse from scratch using Databricks and the Medallion Architecture

 ### stucture
 ```